lulzsun/Chegg-E-book-to-PDF/README.md

       3. The e-ISBN is located in the URL of the webpage
           > Example: ht&#8203;tps://ereader.chegg.com/#/books/ ***e-ISBN*** /cfi/0!/4/2@100:0.00

 5. A preview screenshot of the book should pop-up.
-If you see the cover page of the selected book, then continue by enter the character 'Y'.
+If you see the cover page of the selected book, then continue by entering the character 'Y'.
 If not, check the e-ISBN again and make sure that you manually set it to the first page as Chegg remembers where you last left off.

 6. Set the screenshot delay, in milliseconds (Recommended: '3000').